Why Some People Are More Resilient Than Others

 Although nearly everyone suffers negative life events, people respond to them differently.
 Some seem to grow stronger, shaking off what life dealt them and moving on.
 Others develop psychological disorders including, posttraumatic stress disorder (PTSD), general anxiety disorder, major depressive disorder, and substance abuse or dependence.

 A recent study led by Heather Rusch of the National Institutes of Health’s National Institute of Nursing Research revealed two critically important factors that are associated with resilience in the face of adversity.
 And it turns out that both are under a person's control.

-The researchers focused one of the most severe traumas people can experience: Physical assault.
-One-hundred-fifty-nine women who had endured “assaultive trauma” were given a series of established questionnaires designed to gauge their current and past levels of PTSD and other psychiatric conditions, as well as various measures of resilience, social support, personality, and quality of life.
+The researchers focused one of the most severe traumas people can experience: physical assault.
+A total of 159 women who had endured “assaultive trauma” were given a series of established questionnaires designed to gauge their current and past levels of PTSD and other psychiatric conditions, as well as various measures of resilience, social support, personality, and quality of life.